hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **table_name**

-The unqualified name of the table to be removed.
+The name of the table to be removed.

 ### 3.4 Examples